sdingcn/closure/README.md

 + Simple periodic garbage collection with memory compaction.
 + No tail-call optimization.
-+ The language's stacks and heaps are explicit in the implementation, so it should be easy to support debugging, exceptions, continuations, etc.
++ The language's stacks and heaps are explicit in the implementation, so it should be easy to support debugging, exceptions, continuations, threads, coroutines, etc.

 ## dependencies